pnp/blog/content/post/cli-for-microsoft-365-v4-3.md

 ### Create new Planner task

-Microsoft Planner provides a simple visual way to organise teamwork, we\'ve added a new command that provides the ability to create new tasks in a Planner board but also assign those tasks to team members and set due dates.
+Microsoft Planner provides a simple visual way to organise teamwork, we've added a new command that provides the ability to create new tasks in a Planner board but also assign those tasks to team members and set due dates.